 Still, Fanhouse won’t replace Twitter.
 As it stands, Fanhouse can’t live without it.
 “There does need to be a public place where people find and get to know you for free first.
 I do think some content should be free and that's why I have a Twitter myself,” Rice acknowledges.
 “I want Fanhouse to be kind of a second home for all creators.
 You have a second place for all of your other thoughts that you're not posting on main.”

 It’s not hard to imagine a world in which Twitter and Instagram roll out paid profiles.
 In July, Jack Dorsey revealed that Twitter is in the early stages of exploring a subscription model.
-But, if we learned anything from Spotify’s half-penny-per-stream average artist payouts, these major social networks probably won’t pay its creators anything close to a living wage, and they will grow more powerful because of it.
+But, if we learned anything from Spotify’s half-penny-per-stream average artist payouts, these major social networks probably won’t pay their creators anything close to a living wage, and they will grow more powerful because of it.
 In this scenario, Fanhouse could become the Bandcamp of “indie” content creators and influencers.

 “I really believe every creator online should be making money for their content,” Rice says.
 “I'd love to envision a future where Fanhouse becomes that place for all creators to make money.”